clue/reactphp-http-proxy/README.md

 (geoblocking).
 While many (public) HTTP CONNECT proxy servers often limit this to HTTPS port `443` only, this can technically be used to tunnel any TCP/IP-based protocol (HTTP, SMTP, IMAP etc.).
-This library provides a simple API to create these tunneled connection for you.
+This library provides a simple API to create these tunneled connections for you.
 Because it implements ReactPHP's standard [`ConnectorInterface`](https://github.com/reactphp/socket#connectorinterface), it can simply be used in place of a normal connector.